thcolin/oleoo/README.md

 # Oleoo 🎟💸☠️️

 Dead simple library trying to extract all the tags from a release name, remaining parts will construct the title of the media (movie or tv show)

-Name is from an old french warez forum [closed in 2008](http://www.01net.com/actualites/oleoo-ferme-sa-section-illegale-de-telechargement-de-films-382090.html) ☠️
+Named from an old french warez forum [closed in 2008](http://www.01net.com/actualites/oleoo-ferme-sa-section-illegale-de-telechargement-de-films-382090.html) ☠️

 ## Installation
 Install with `npm` :